clebert/ironhook/README.md

 ### Implementation Status

-Below you can see the reimplementation status of the various built-in hooks of
+Below you can see the reimplementation status of the various Hooks built into
 React:

 | Hook                                                                                     | Status               |